 Data You Can Use, in collaboration with the Community Development Alliance, is pleased to release this second round of indicator maps for Milwaukee’s neighborhoods.
 These indicators are intended to help community members, planners, policy makers, and neighborhood organizations to plan, document and explore key pieces of information about their neighborhoods.

 Equitable Housing Indicators

-Explore our Equitable Housing Indicator Maps here: Latinx Homeownership, African American Homeownership, Rental Housing Cost Burden, Access to Broadband, and Access to Healthy Foods.
+Explore our Equitable Housing Indicator Maps here: Latinx Homeownership, African American Homeownership, Rental Housing Cost Burden, Access to Broadband, Access to Healthy Foods, and Access to Parks.